appcircleio/appcircle-docusaurus/docs/publish-module/publish-information/cancel-submission.md

 :::caution Cancel Submission

-This feature is only active for versions whose status is **Waiting for Review** or **In Review** on App Store Connect.
-If the relevant version does not have this status, this feature will appear disable.
+This feature is only active for versions with a status of **Waiting for Review** or **In Review** on App Store Connect.
+If the version does not have one of these statuses, the feature will appear disabled.

 :::